Difference Between Linux vs FreeBSD

-- This makes BSD software more attractive to most of the businesses and developers who hope to commercialize their software as they can directly sell the software retaining their source.
+- This makes BSD software more attractive to most of businesses and developers who hope to commercialize their software as they can directly sell the software retaining their source.

 2. Lineage differences

-- Linus Torvalds developed Linux kernel to replace MINIX that was very restrictive for education purposes at the University of Helsinki.
+- Linus Torvalds developed a Linux kernel to replace MINIX that was very restrictive for education purposes at the University of Helsinki.

 - Linux was completely developed from scratch without using anything from the existed Unix operating system.

 - Linux differs from Unix in many ways.

 - On the other hand, FreeBSD has close ties with the Unix operating system.